Cabo Verde

 • In Brava, there are lace and embroidery.

 • On the island of Santiago, pieces in coconut, sisal bags, basketry (balaios), liqueurs shine.
-And the traditional Cape Verdean cloths, the panu di terra, a centenary fabric, traditionally made in black and white, with geometric patterns.
+And the traditional Cabo Verdean cloths, the panu di terra, a centenary fabric, traditionally made in black and white, with geometric patterns.

 Panu di terra